 Put a pin in it for now though, let me jump ahead into Dark Patterns:

 A dark pattern is “a user interface that has been carefully crafted to trick users into doing things, such as buying overpriced insurance with their purchase or signing up for recurring bills”

-That’s the definition from from Wikipedia anyway.
-I think it’s a bit better put as “Dark Patterns are what happens when UI designed are a bag of dicks”
+That’s the definition from Wikipedia anyway.
+I think it’s a bit better put as “Dark Patterns are what happens when UI designers are a bag of dicks”

 This Site has a lot of really good info on Dark Patters, and I recommend heading over there and then coming back over here.